Esbern Snare: Career

 From "the most powerful family of magnates in the realm", Esbern was a royal chancellor and a høvding (chieftain).
 He and his brother Absalon had a close relationship, or alliance, with Valdemar.
 Together, they consolidated the Danish Kingdom.

 In 1180, Esbern faced a rebellion because his brother, elected archbishop to the Roskilde see, had brought relatives into powerful positions.
 Then king, Valdemar interceded to put down the rebellion.

 After the fall of Jerusalem, Pope Innocent III and others asked King Canute VI and the Danes to join the crusade, stating that it would be right for crusaders to die for Christ, as he died for them.
 This was not well received by the Danes.
 Esbern delivered a speech stating that the Danish people had been sliding into a period of depravity and decline, he called the crusade to Jerusalem to be of noble effort, as requested by the Pope, who was of a superior position.
 In 1192, during the Crusades, he led a small group of Danish soldiers to the Holy Land.
 He became inspired and upon his return to Denmark, he built the Kalundborg Kirke (Church of Our Lady, Kalundborg); Art historian R.A.
 Stalley called the architectural style an "emphatic image of militant Christianity".
 Esbern is considered the founder of the town of Kalundborg.

 Death

 In 1204, he died at Sæbygård when he broke his neck on a millstone after falling down a staircase.
 He was buried at Sorø Abbey.
-After his death, Helene was royal mistress to Valdemar.
+After his death, Helene was royal mistress to Valdemar II of Denmark.

 Legacy

-Two ships of the Royal Danish Navy have been named HDMS Esbern Snare, named after Esbern the Resolute:
+Two ships of the Royal Danish Navy have been named HDMS Esbern Snare, after Esbern the Resolute: